beelit94/python-terraform/README.md

 #### Terraform Output

 By default, stdout and stderr are captured and returned.
 This causes the application to appear to hang.
-To print terraform output in real time, provide the `capture_output` option with any value other than `None`.
+To print terraform output in real time, provide the `capture_output` option with any value other than `True`.
 This will cause the output of terraform to be printed to the terminal in real time.
 The value of `stdout` and `stderr` below will be `None`.

     from python_terraform import Terraform